UnbendableStraw/homepwn-simple/README.md

 * 4x M2x6 screws; to screw the adapter plate to the bottom of the homepod.
 You can tape it down if it is secure.
 The point is a SECURE connection.
 The screws that hold the circular plastic frame on top of the logic board work perfectly if you have any spares.
 * Pogo pins / test probes (P75-B1 or P75-E2)
 * USB cable to solder to test probes
 * If using UART, spare wire to solder to UART test probes, and a USB to **1.8v** UART serial adapter.
+Recommended to use an adapter with a genuine FTDI chip, like the "DSD TECH SH-U09C5".

 # Making It